IBM/ibm-block-csi-driver/docs/content/installation/install_compatibility_requirements.md

 5. (Optional) If planning on using policy-based replication with volume groups, enable support on your orchestration platform cluster and storage system.

-    1. To enable support on your Kubernetes cluster, install the following replication CRDs once per cluster.
+    1. To enable support on your Kubernetes cluster, install the following replication CRDs, once per cluster.

         ```
         curl -O https://raw.githubusercontent.com/IBM/csi-volume-group-operator/v0.9.0/config/crd/bases/csi.ibm.com_volumegroupclasses.yaml